sravansriram12/StockAnalysis/README.md

-# Predictive Behaviour Model of Stocks vs Actual data values in the covid age.
+# Predictive Behaviour Model of Stocks in the covid times.
-Compares predictive vs actual stock value as a % from a single data point on the graph, which helps us compute our percentage change and measure the impact of covid-19 on each sector.
+The objective of this project is to compute the difference (as a rate measure) between predictive and actual stock values to measure the impact of covid-19 on different industry sectors.